BrianZhang42/cs326-final-41-bitwikk/docs/milestone2.md

 APIs

 Objects:
-User - ID, Username, Email, Password (hash and salt) Article - ID, title, content, contributers, images (for gallery), commentIDs, category Comment - ID, username, articleID, content
+User - Username, Password (hash and salt)
+Article - ID (based on title), title, content, contributers, images (for gallery), commentIDs, category Comment - ID, username, articleID, content

 Note: The article content will be storeed as markdown and will need to be translated into html.
 It could be done on the client or the server side.